 Q: Describe a favorite memory from your wedding

 “So during our first look, we shared private vows with each other.
 It was real and raw and it felt like us.
-We wrote our vows in the leather-bound journal that we’ve had for years (since 2011!) and when we were long distance we used to send the book back and forth to each other (full story in the survey).
+We wrote our vows in the leather-bound journal that we’ve had for years (since 2011!) and when we were long distance we used to send the book back and forth to each other.
 Even after reuniting, this is where we write messages to each other on birthdays, anniversaries and Valentine’s Day.
 Our vows became yet another chapter in this story of us.”

 Q: Which is your favorite wedding photo and why?

 A: “It’s hands-down the photos of the private vow reading!
 Those photos show exactly what we were feeling at that time.
 I love the one where I’m wiping the tear from Chris’ cheek as he is reading his vows (and you can see grandma’s ring!) as I remember this moment so vividly and the picture captures exactly what I was feeling on the inside.
 Also, I honestly don’t even remember taking any of those photos as I was so caught up in the moment.”

 Q: What do you think is unique about you as a couple?